swank-rats/game-logic/README.md

 ~MongoDBDirectory\bin\mongod.exe --dbpath "d:\path\to\data\db"

 ```
-When this mongod.exe launch was successfull you should be able execute the mongo.exe to start working with MongoDB.
+When the mongod.exe launch was successfull you should be able execute the mongo.exe to start working with MongoDB.

 To start MongoDB on __Ubuntu__ type following on your cli
 ```